Guidance for charities and CASCs on claiming a top-up payment on cash donations of up to £20.

 The definition of ‘community building’

 Any part of a building that is used mainly for the sale of goods or for living in is not a community building.
-However, if you have exclusive use of part of a building to carry out your charitable activity eg a meeting room in a hotel, then the meeting room can be treated as a community building.
+However, if you have exclusive use of part of a building to carry out your charitable activity for example a meeting room in a hotel, then the meeting room can be treated as a community building.

 Claiming GASDS if you’re connected to another charity or CASC